nmantani/FileInsight-plugins/README.md

-# FileInsight-plugins: a decoding toolbox of McAfee FileInsight hex editor for malware analysis
+# FileInsight-plugins: decoding toolbox of McAfee FileInsight hex editor for malware analysis

 FileInsight-plugins is a collection of plugins for McAfee FileInsight hex editor.
 It adds many capabilities such as decryption, decompression, searching XOR-ed text strings, scanning with a YARA rule, code emulation, disassembly, and more!